Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Craft 3

-Projects to repair, alter, or destroy crafted materials such as Manses, Artifacts, and other such physical goods are now 1 scale easier. i.e.
+Projects to repair, alter, or destroy crafted materials such as Manses, Artifacts, and other such physical goods are now 1 scale lower. (i.e.
-Minor repairs are -3 Scale, Major -2, and Monumental -1 against their base Project cost.
+Minor repairs now are at -3 to Scale, Major at -2, and Monumental at -1).

-###

 ### Mark of the Maker

 **Cost:** 3m
 **Type:** Simple